clevett/bokun-frontend-assignment/README.md

 ### Tests!

-- Do snapshot testing with [Jest](https://nextjs.org/docs/app/building-your-application/testing/jest)
+- Do snapshot testing with [Jest](https://nextjs.org/docs/app/building-your-application/testing/jest).
+This was not done as the NextJS app installed with the React 19 beta and Jest had dependency for React 18.

 ### Conclusion